LUCKYSPIRE

 What are the main drawbacks of bet365?

-The promotional cadence is lighter than at competitors.
-Where Paddy Power and Sky Bet offer a regular drumbeat of Money Back Specials, Acca Club rewards, and price boosts, bet365's ongoing promotional pattern is more restrained.
-Recreational punters who measure value partly by the feel of frequent bonuses will find bet365 less engaging on that axis.
+Promotional cadence.
+Lighter than at competitors.
+Where Paddy Power and Sky Bet offer a regular drumbeat of Money Back Specials, Acca Club rewards, and price boosts, bet365's pattern is more restrained.
+Recreational punters who measure value by frequent bonuses find bet365 less engaging on that axis.

 Is bet365 a good choice for UK punters?